Support organization registration application workflow to prevent administrative scrivener law violations.

 - It is illegal for employees of registration support organizations to receive compensation for creating immigration submission documents.

-- The phrase "receiving compensation for accepting requests from others, regardless of the pretext" will be added to the text.
+- The phrase "receiving compensation for accepting the request of others, regardless of the reason" will be added to the text.

-- This means that providing paid document creation under names like "consulting fees" or "administrative fees" may be considered illegal after the amendment.
+- This means that providing paid document creation under names such as "consulting fees" or "office fees" will likely be considered illegal after the 2026 amendment.

-- Under the Immigration Control Law, only administrative scriveners with application intermediary qualifications or approved institutional staff can submit residency status applications on behalf of the individual.
+Under the Immigration Control Act, only administrative scriveners with application intermediary qualifications or approved institution employees can submit residency status applications on behalf of individuals.

-- If a registration support organization has obtained approval, the intermediary by staff is legal, but creating documents for a fee would violate the Administrative Scrivener Law.
+If a registration support organization has obtained approval, employee intermediaries are legal, but creating documents for compensation violates the Administrative Scrivener Act.

-- It is crucial to always separate "who creates and who submits" documents.
+It is crucial to always differentiate "who creates and who submits."

 **Common Risks in Registration Support Organizations (Specific Examples)**

-- Charging for application document creation under names like "application support fees," "consulting fees," or "administrative fees."
+- Requesting payment for document creation under names like "application support fees," "consulting fees," or "office fees."

-- Despite the pretext, creating immigration submission documents is illegal after the Reiwa 8th year amendment.
+- Despite the name, creating immigration submission documents is illegal after the 2026 amendment.

 2. Cases including application agency in a "full-service package":

-- Contracting for document creation and submission agency for residency status applications under names like "foreign employee recruitment support package" or "full registration support service."
+- Contracting for document creation and submission agency for residency status under names like "foreign employee recruitment support package" or "registration support full service."

-- Since part of the service falls under the exclusive business of administrative scriveners, the entire package is at risk.
+- Since some tasks fall under the exclusive work of administrative scriveners, the entire package is at risk.

-**RakuVisa Mechanism: Design to Avoid Administrative Scrivener Law Violations**
+**RakuVisa System: Design to Avoid Administrative Scrivener Act Violations**

 - Users (foreign individuals, affiliated institutions, registration support organizations) only need to input data into the form.

-- Official application documents for immigration submission are generated by administrative scriveners through the system during application intermediary.
+- Official application documents for immigration submission are generated by administrative scriveners through the system during application intermediation.

-- The phase where users create application forms does not exist, avoiding the risk of violating the Administrative Scrivener Law.
+- The phase where users create application forms themselves does not exist, avoiding the risk of violating the Administrative Scrivener Act.

 - Constantly updated to the latest format through immigration API integration.

-This allows registration support organizations to use RakuVisa with peace of mind even after the Administrative Scrivener Law amendment.
+This allows registration support organizations to use RakuVisa with peace of mind even after the Administrative Scrivener Act amendment.

-- The Administrative Scrivener Law amendment (enforced in the 8th year of Reiwa) has made paid document creation under names like "consulting fees" illegal.
+- The Administrative Scrivener Act amendment (enforced in 2026) has made paid document creation illegal under names like "consulting fees."

 - Registration support organizations need to clearly distinguish between "support tasks" and "application tasks" to avoid risks.

-- RakuVisa's design of user input + administrative scrivener intermediary allows for safe use even after the legal amendment.
+- RakuVisa's design of user input + administrative scrivener intermediation allows for safe use even after the legal amendment.

 JP